yutatoyama/AppliedEconometrics2020/03_Stat/Statistics.md

 The goal of this chapter is

-1. Review of important concepts in statistics
+1. Review of Estimation
-    1. Estimation
-    2. Hypothesis testing
-2. Review of tools from probability theory
+    - Properties of Estimators: Unbiasedness, Consistency
-    1. Law of large numbers
+    - Law of large numbers
-    2. Central limit theorem
+2. Review of Central Limit Theorem
+    - Important tool for hypothesis testing (to be covered later)

+# Statistical Estimation

 ## Estimation

 - Estimator: A mapping from the sample data drawn from an unknown population to a certain feature in the population
   - Example: Consider hourly earnings of college graduates $Y$ .
 - You want to estimate the mean of $Y$, defined as $E[Y] = \mu_y$
     - Draw a random sample of $n$ i.i.d. (identically and independently distributed) observations ${ Y_1, Y_2, \ldots, Y_N }$
 - How to estimate $E[Y]$ from the data?

+---

 - Idea 1: Sample mean
 \[
   \bar{Y} = \frac{1}{n} \sum_{i=1}^n Y_i,